Accounting and Tax services

 VAT Return

-Many Self-employed / Freelancers do not need to be VAT-registered, and just need an annual Income Tax Return + overviews for the social / health office.
-For those clients it is not necessary to do accounting during the year - so we see them just once a year.
+Many Self-employed / Freelancers in Czech Republic do not need to be VAT-registered, and just need an annual Income Tax Return + overviews for the social / health office.
+For those clients it is not necessary to do accounting during the year - so I will speak to you just once a year (unless you book a consultsation).